Bringing Together Cat Caretakers And Bird Conservationists

 The survey results confirmed the researchers’ hypothesis that there were polarized opinions between the CCCs and BCPs.
 Although more than half of CCCs and BCPs considered themselves to be both “cat people” and “bird people,” their opinions on how to manage colonies were no more moderate than those who did identify themselves as one or the other.
 Researchers found that the two groups’ opinions were polarized on all statements regarding the impacts of feral cats on wildlife as well as the appropriate management of feral cat colonies and the effectiveness of TNR.

-The researchers also found some gender differences: CCCs who were men were more likely than women to support treating feral cats as pest and were also more likely than women to support managing feral cat colonies with euthanasia.
+The researchers also found some gender differences: CCCs who were men were more likely than women to support treating feral cats as pests and were also more likely than women to support managing feral cat colonies with euthanasia.
 Meanwhile, BCPs who were men were more likely than women to support treating feral cats as pests, and were also more likely than women to support managing feral cat colonies with euthanasia.

 Overall, the results of the survey can help CCCs and BCPs identify their differences and commonalities to address shared long-term goals.
 The researchers believe that, “BCP values could be used to guide management in high conservation priority areas and CCC values could guide management in low conservation priority areas.”
 They go on to say that, “these strategies build on conversation psychology principles by providing both groups a greater sense of control, expanding their sense of belonging, and promoting positive self-images.”
 For feral cats around the U.S. having CCCs and BCPs working together could be a welcome change to the status quo.